Spray Painting is a popular form of painting that can show up in several different styles.

 Spray painting is a useful technique for covering large surface areas quickly and evenly without leaving behind streaks or brush strokes.

-But to avoid creating a mess, you will need to follow the right application strategy.
+But to avoid creating a mess and early peel of, you will need to follow the right application strategy.

 a) Shake the can before use